 Fraternity: A fraternal organization of men.
 Formally, both men's and women's groups were called fraternities, though many of the women's groups now refer to themselves as a "Fraternity for Women" or sororities.

 Greek: A member of a fraternity or sorority.

-Greek Advisor: A staff member that helps guide and structure the Greek community and its members.
+FSL Advisor: A staff member that helps guide and structure the Fraternal community and its members.

-Greek Week: A time period each year where the Greek community comes together.
-The purpose of Greek Week is to build unity in the Greek community, participate in service and philanthropy, and celebrate what it means to be a member of a fraternity or sorority.
+Greek Week: A time period each year where the Fraternal community comes together.
+The purpose of Greek Week is to build unity in the Fraternal community, participate in service and philanthropy, and celebrate what it means to be a member of a fraternity or sorority.

 Hazing: “In accordance with Section 1006.63, Florida Statutes, “Hazing” is defined as any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a postsecondary institution.
 "Hazing" includes, but is not limited to, pressuring or coercing the student into violating state or federal law, any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or other forced physical activity that could adversely affect the physical health or safety of the student, and also includes any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or other forced activity that could adversely affect the mental health or dignity of the student.”
 (UWF/Reg-3.018 Prohibition of Hazing, Definition of Hazing) Hazing is prohibited by university policy, State law, and the policies of inter/national fraternities and sororities.